Your Basic Guide to Creating a Financial Model

 Here’s a basic guide to creating a financial model.
 I will cut through the jargon to help you understand how to prepare a financial model for your business.

 Pull 3 years of financial statements and put them into Excel.
-Now, calculate items like AP days, inventory days, AR days, fixed costs, variable costs, gross margins, revenue growth rate, etc. to reverse engineer the assumptions for the historical period.
+Now, calculate items like AP days, inventory days, AR days, fixed costs, variable costs, gross margins, revenue growth rate, etc., to reverse engineer the assumptions for the historic period.

 Prepare the income statement